JunichiSugiura/tutorials/dotfiles/README.md

 Then, we'll link all config files (aka. dotfiles) with GNU stow.

 Finally, we'll sync all VSCode settings usign "Settings Sync" which is shipped in v1.45 as a preview feature.

+If you like to see working example, you can either reference other files in this directory or see my actual [dotfiels repo](https://github.com/JunichiSugiura/dotfiles).

 ### Step 1: Setup